-Advanced Design, Multimedia, & Web Technologies

-Course No.H6222VY

-Prerequisite: DMW

-In this course, students develop advanced skills in creating interactive media, Web sites, and publications for print and electronic distribution.
+Advanced Design, Multimedia, & Web Technologies Course No.H I6222VY Elective: Grades 11-12 Prerequisite: DMW Year-Long 1 credit In this course, students develop ad vanced skills in creating interactive media, Web site es, and publication ns for print and electronic distribution.
 Students work with sophisticated hardware and software, applying skills learned to real-world projects.
 Completion of this course prepares students for Adobe CC industry certification tests and other examinations, national assessments, or licensure examinations approved by the Virginia Board of Education.
 The cooperative education method is available for this course.
 Students combine classroom instruction and supervised on-the-job training in an approved position with continuing supervision throughout the school year.

-Information Technology Fundamentals

-Prerequisites: none

-This course introduces the essential technical and professional skills required for students to pursue programs leading to professional careers and information technology certifications.
-The course introduces skills related to digital technology, digital applications, maintenance/upgrading/troubleshooting, and networking fundamentals.
+Information Technology Fundamentals Course No .
+H6200EY Elective: Grades 9-12 Prerequisites: none Year-Long 1 credit This course introduces the essential technical and professional skills required for students to pursue programs leading to professional careers and information technology certifications.
+The course introduces skills related to digital technology, digital applica ations, maintenance/upgrading/troubleshooting, and networking fur ndamentals.

+digital technology, digital applications, maintenance/upgrading/troubleshooting, and networking fundamentals.
 Students also explore ethical issues related to computers and Internet technology and examine web page and game design.
 This course is also offered at the middle school.

-Computer Programming

-This course is intended to provide students with experiences in using computer programming techniques and skills to solve problems and create applications.
-Students will be using Python as the programming language of this course.
+Computer Programming Course No. I H6211EY Elective: Grades 10-12 Prerequisite: none Year-Long 1 credit This course is intended to provide e students with experiences in using computer prog ramming techniqu ues and skills to solve problems and creat e applications.
+Students will be using Python as the programming lan guage of this course.
 Python is a general-purpose programming language that emphasizes readability and algorithmic clarity.
 Student's programs will use basic programming concepts to solve problems and to create graphical programs.
 They will design, implement, and test their own programs.
 The class will include open-ended projects in which students will apply and extend their learning to make creative applications to problems they see in their own lives.
-The goal of this course is to provide the best possible introduction to learning programming languages and, therefore, prepare the student for more advanced computer science courses.

-Advanced Computer Programming

-Course No. H6212VY
+The goal of this co their own lives.
+The goal of this course is to provide the best possible introduction to learning programming languages and, therefore, prepare the student for more advanced computer science composition of the student for more advanced computer science composition of the student for more advanced computer science composition of the student for more advanced computer science composition of the student for more advanced computer science composition of the student for more advanced computer science composition of the student for more advanced computer science composition of the student for more advanced computer science composition of the student for more advanced computer science composition of the student for more advanced computer science composition of the student for more advanced computer science composition of the student for more advanced computer science composition of the student for more advanced computer science composition of the student for more advanced computer science composition of the student for more advanced computer science computer ourses.

-Prerequisite: Computer Programming
+Advanced Computer ProgrammingCourse No. H6212V H6212VY Elective: Grades 11-12; DE Prerequisite: Computer Programming Year-Long 1 credit